 Tar is a substance that was once used in forming a seal around a chimney.
 However, as time passes, tar turns hard and cracks, leaving an opening for water and moisture to get inside of a home.

 Leaks can also be determined by climbing into the attic and checking for damp areas.
 Contractors often provide a free service to homeowners that are worried about flashing leaks.
 They can also determine if your flashing is at risk or has been improperly installed.
 Repairing flashing is a relatively simple and inexpensive project for a trained mason or roofer.

 What is Proper Flashing?

 Roofers or brick masons are often experienced in installing flashing.
-The slope of the roof, existing structures, and compatible materials has to be weighed carefully to determine what each individual flashing job requires.
+The slope of the roof, existing structures, and compatible materials have to be weighed carefully to determine what each individual flashing job requires.

 Waterproof materials, flexible sealants, and qualified craftsmen can form a superb moisture barrier around your chimney and roof and guarantee it to last.

 Different parts of the country play a crucial role in flashing.
 For instance, the Midwest can have sub-zero temperatures and snow-covered roofs.
 Ice and water shield protection should be added to the list of flashing materials used in colder areas.
 There are different types of ice and water shield flashing materials that are recommended according to your climate.